Confidential Computing for AI

 Definition

 Confidential computing is the protection of data in use by running computation inside a hardware-based, attested trusted execution environment, or TEE.
-The Confidential Computing Consortium frames the field around a gap in ordinary security: data is commonly encrypted at rest and in transit, but is often exposed while it is active in memory during computation.
+The Confidential Computing Consortium frames the field around a gap in ordinary security: data is commonly encrypted at rest and in transit, but often becomes exposed while it is active in memory during computation.

 How It Works